7 Easy Steps to Prevent Head Lice

 Children are quick to defend their friends.
 During this conversation, it should be made clear that you are not trying to be mean, and that you like their friends, but they may have lice and not know it.
 Or they may accidentally share something with another child that has lice.
 If a child thinks you are being mean, they are less likely to listen to you, and may use their friend's brush or hat, thinking that you are simply being mean.

 Sleepovers are heaven for lice.
-With these extra precautions, you can be sure that your child is much less likely to have a lice infestation with in the next week.
+With these extra precautions, you can be sure that your child is much less likely to experience a lice infestation.

-- If it's at your house, make sure that the children sleep in a star shape, with their feet in the middle and their head going outwards instead with all of their heads in the middle.
+- If it's at your house, make sure that the children sleep in a star shape, with their feet in the middle and their heads going outwards instead of with all of their heads in the middle.
 This will ensure that five heads are not all touching at once.

 - Ensure that each child has their own pillow and blanket.
 It's a great idea to have them bring their own from home, stating that you simply don't have enough for all of the children.
 While many parents will send these with their child anyway, some may not.
 If a child doesn't have their own, however, it's not a big deal.
 You can quickly throw them in the dryer the next day, just to be cautious.

-- Put up your child's hair accessories and hair brush or comb before everyone gets there.
+- Put away your child's hair accessories and hair brush or comb before everyone gets there.
 When little girls play dress up, they are quick to simply use their friend's stuff.
 Even after the dress up stage has passed, it's still pretty common.
-If you take a couple extra minutes to put up hair brushes and accessories, this won't be an issue.
+If you take a couple extra minutes to put away hair brushes and accessories, this won't be an issue.